 - Everything is SO MUCH NEATER.
 No more scratching out worn outfits, no more copying pages over once they’d become illegibly marred with scribbles.
 I can read everything.
 Woot!

-I imagine that someday I may attempt to digitize my entire closet.
-(Go Chic or Go Home allows folks to do just that.)
-But for now, I’m happy with this middle ground.
+Someday I may attempt to digitize my entire closet through one of the multitudinous apps available for such purposes, but for now, I’m happy with this middle ground.
 I like that this version of outfit listing forces me to think about what I have, hone my mental inventory.
 It helps me when I shop.
 I nearly always know the answer to this all-important clothing shopping question: Do I love this because it’s perfectly “me” or because it’s incredibly familiar?
 I know what I own and wear, so I know what would constitute a wardrobe duplicate.